 4. With that, you can see that the audio is back in sync with your video.

-Reset the Roku Device
+Update Roku Device

 If none of the above troubleshooting steps work for you, you need to reset your Roku device.
 Note that you will lose all the data and saved settings on your device once you reset it.